Car Insurance Extras and Add-Ons

 In order to avoid doubling up on cover, and by result expenditure, it’s important to check what’s already included in your policy.
 Yet you should also consider whether you already have optional-extra insurance through other means.
 This could be:

-Rather than snapping up the default package offered by your chosen provider, it’s also often worth searching for separate policies for some car insurance add-ons.
+Rather than snapping up the default package offered by your chosen insurance provider, it’s also often worth searching for separate policies for some car insurance add-ons.
 You may find you’ll get a better deal.

 Breakdown cover is one of the most useful add-ons you can get to your insurance.
 It means just that: if you break down, professional assistance will come and help you.
 If they can’t fix the problem at the roadside, they may even tow you home or to a mechanic.
 Breakdown cover isn’t typically included in your policy, but it is worth looking out for it when running your car insurance comparison.

-Legal cover protects you from various expenses that arise out of any legal proceedings in the event of an incident or claim, particularly if it wasn’t your fault.
+Legal expenses cover protects you from various expenses that arise out of any legal proceedings in the event of an incident or claim, particularly if it wasn’t your fault.
 This can include cover for loss of earnings, compensation for injuries or reimbursement of excess you’ve had to pay on your insurance, among other things.

 For peace of mind, legal cover can be worth the money, but you could well be covered by other policies already – for example, income protection insurance pays out for loss of earnings.